irocho/dataproducts/README.md

 As I am working as a teacher I have decided to create an app and a presentation to be used with my students.

-This is just a skeleton to go on working: new formulas, new concepts and ideas, new questions in the quiz ...
-Of course some pictures...
+This is just a skeleton to go on working: new formulas, new concepts and ideas, new questions in the quiz, of course some pictures...